 [555]Potential implementation issues

 [556]This section is not part of the standard.
 The Standards Committee in May 2016 requested the secretariat to gather information on any potential implementation issues related to this draft.
-Please provide details and proposals on how to address these potential implementation issues.
+Please provide details and proposals on how to address these potential implementation issues.File annex

 [557]This appendix is for reference purposes only and is not a prescriptive part of the standard.

-[558]APPENDIX 1: Bunches, hands and clusters of Musa spp.
+[558]APPENDIX 1: Bunches, hands and parts of hands of Musa spp.

 [559]Figure 1.
 Bunches of Musa spp.